toverainc/willow/README.md

 The ESP BOX has buttons and who doesn't like configuring buttons to do things?!

 ### Audio on device
-We currently beep once for success and twice for failure.
-It's not the most annoying beep in the world but it's not exactly pleasant either.
-We're going to include some pleasant chimes for success and failure as well as some basic status reporting like "Could not connect to server", etc.
+We have built in success and error tones but we would like to include audio for basic error and status conditions on the device.
+This will depend on our default text to speech engine selection so we can ensure we provide a consistent voice user interface and experience.

 ###  Easy Start
 Docker, building, configuring, flashing, etc is a pain.
 There are several approaches we plan to take to avoid this and ease the barrier to entry for users to get started.